-Stocks trade lower on uptick in coronavirus cases
+Stocks trade cautiously higher on uptick in coronavirus cases

 China's central bank promised additional lending to cushion companies against the blow of intensive controls that closed shops, factories and other businesses nationwide.

-In European markets, London's FTSE slipped 0.3 percent, Germany's DAX was also down 0.3 percent and France's CAC was off 0.3 percent.
+In European markets, London's FTSE slipped 0.3 percent, Germany's DAX was down 0.2 percent and France's CAC was off 0.3 percent.

 |Ticker